Continuous Delivery and DevOps: Is your team ready?

 If you're standing at or before the first stage, it can be hard to imagine "optimize as a whole."
 The Phoenix Project concludes with Parts Unlimited at the apex of this journey.
 Getting to this stage requires the biggest kind of change: culture change for the whole organization.
 There are few non-fictional guiding examples in the industry.
 The idea of optimizing as a whole means cross-team decisions don't require top-down authority.
 Teams that can measure business value well provide objective insight to the whole organization.
 That means teams can use data from other teams to optimize their role in the system.
 The organizations that achieve this stage invest in inventing and sharing new practices, instead of following existing ones.
 Atlassian's Team Playbook is an example of practices we have discovered and now share.

 Are you ready?

 For stage one, you need to orient to value for the business.
-Is what you hope to gain recognized as valuable by the business?
+Is what you hope to gain by embracing DevOps recognized as valuable by the business?
 If not, seek first to understand.
 Then try again in the language of your organization.

-For the journey as a whole, is your organization ready to make the investment?
+For the journey as a whole, is your organization ready to make the right kind of investment?
 If not, set a more modest target of a lower stage.
 Then try again with a more focused option.
 Success will win the ability to try for the higher stage later.

 Once you get started, remember the power of conviction.
 Forget that you can fail.
 Build the bridge as you walk on it.